-ARTICLE XVI TELECOMMUNICATION TOWERS
+ARTICLE XVI.
+TELECOMMUNICATION TOWERS

+16.1 DEFINITION AND PURPOSE

-The term telecommunication facility refers to cellular communication towers or "cell towers" and all ancillary equipment for said towers.
+The term telecommunication facility towers refers to wireless cellular communication towers or (referred to herein as "cell towers") and all ancillary equipment, buildings and/or structures, and antennas for said towers.

 The Village of Big Rock recognizes the value in cellular communications and the public's need for its safety, convenience and productivity.
+The Village also recognizes the need to comply with the Telecommunications Act of 1996, as amended from time to time, and recognizes that the Village's zoning and other regulations may not prohibit or have the effect of prohibiting cell towers within the Village and may not unreasonably discriminate among providers or functionally equivalent services.
+However, the Village must weigh the public benefit of cell towers against the need of the Village to protect land uses from the potential adverse impacts, including but not limited to adverse visual impacts, of telecommunication towers.
 The Village desires to keep the erection of new cellular towers to a minimum and maximize the existing cell tower usage.
 To that end, the Village encourages new antennas and communication devices to be located on existing permitted structures.
+Additionally, the Village encourages the co-location of telecommunications antennas whenever possible.

-16.2.
-ZONING DISTRICTS AND PROCEDURES
+16.2 ZONING DISTRICTS